tattler-community/tattler-community/package/src/tattler/docs/source/templatedesigners/variables.rst

 Type: str

 Name of the vector which is being sent.
-The template designer usually knows already, but this may be useful in some advanced templating scenarios.
+The template designer usually knows already, but this may be useful in some advanced template scenarios.

 notification_scope